 The only other working grain elevator and grain-processing plant in Chicago is the Archer Daniels Midland Plant.
 Located on Ogden and Carroll Avenues, just north of Lake Street, the plant is not separated from the general population by water, expressways or other giant, industrial structures.
 Instead, the facility is in the middle of a city neighborhood, including restaurants like La Luce at Ogden and Lake Street, which offers a great view of the elevators.
 If you drive by the structure you will see a full-force plant in action.
 Signs indicating “Danger Flammable” and “No Smoking Within 50 Feet,” surround the plant.
 To the north, train cars filled with corn oil, ethanol and grains load and unload at a constant rate.
 To the south, giant diesel trucks are loading and unloading liquid and solid grains, pulling in and out of Ada Street.
 All the time, you hear the sounds of chunking, pounding engines and machinery and the churning and chugging of trains on the nearby Metra tracks.
 Like the ruins of the Santa Fe, the Illinois International Port, or the grain house in the Back of the Yards, this building is more than just a giant homely structure you pass on your way to eat at restaurants like Dragonfly, One Sixty Blue or Red Light in the Randolph Street Market.
 It’s an urban enigma—a final link to the days when Chicago, “the Stacker of Wheat,” was the agricultural center of America.

-One Response to “Grain of Truth: Taking stock of the relics of Chicago’s era as the world’s “Stacker of Wheat””
+2 Responses to “Grain of Truth: Taking stock of the relics of Chicago’s era as the world’s “Stacker of Wheat””

 Leave a Reply